-This programme has been developed and designed to give students in the workplace the opportunity to continue their studies and further development of the accepted practice.
-The programme builds on students' existing knowledge and skills in leadership & management.
-It develops appropriate personal, intellectual and subject specific skills to enable students to consider and evaluate a range of leadership & management issues from a strategic and international perspective.
+The programme builds on students' existing knowledge and skills in business.
+It develops appropriate personal, intellectual and subject specific skills to enable students to consider and evaluate a range of business issues from a strategic and international perspective.
+It also considers contemporary business issues such as sustainability and ethics.